alexzurbonsen/appletree/README.md

 ### Jaeger?
 Sammler!
-Harvesting apples, Apfelernte, or how they say in Hessen: Äppelärnde
+Harvesting apples, Apfelernte, or how they say in Hessen: Ebbelärnde

 To gather some apples with support from Jaeger first run (from the project root)